 Purchasing a franchise business is so much more than a financial investment—it’s also an investment in your career, your community, and yourself.
 Not only does operating a franchise require ambition and an entrepreneurial spirit, but it also necessitates a level of passion and commitment.

 If you’re ready to turn your dreams into a lucrative franchise business, you’ll need to prepare for the journey.
-Whether you’re thinking about building a small business or you’ve already chosen the right franchise opportunity, here are some signs that you’re ready to get started.
+Whether you’re thinking about building a small business or already choosing the right franchise marketing opportunity, here are some signs that you’re ready to get started.

 To operate a successful business, you’ll need a comprehensive business plan.
 Your business model doesn’t have to be set in stone, but it’s important to create a plan before making any big decisions.
 Your business plan might include details on your financing options, potential retail locations, and small business insurance.